AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Most chatbot responses are limited to the pre-defined intents in the trained dataset.

 Limitations cause chatbots to misunderstand the user’s intent, deliver wrong responses, and fail to fulfill their purpose of use.
-Feel free to read our article on chatbot epic fails for more details.
+For more details, read our article on epic chatbot fails.

-• AI spell checking algorithms can be implemented with NLP models to autocorrect users’ misspellings and typos.
+1. AI spell-checking algorithms can be implemented with NLP models to autocorrect users’ misspellings and typos.

-• Increasing the volume of training data will decrease the margin of error in intent detection.
+3. Increasing the training data volume will decrease the error margin in intent detection.

 Order processing intent: Focuses on processing orders and assisting users in selecting or managing purchases.